open-o/common-tosca-aria/README.md

 * `yaml`: emits a combined, validated, and normalized YAML representation of the blueprint.
 * `presentation`: emits a colorized textual representation of the Python presentation classes wrapping the blueprint.
 * `template`: emits a colorized textual representation of the complete topology template derived from the validated blueprint.
 This includes all the node templates, with their requirements satisfied at the level of relating to other node templates.
+* `types`: emits a colorized textual representation of the the template's type
+   hierarchies: for nodes, capabilities, and relationships.
-* `plan`: emits a colorized textual representation of a deployment plan instantiated from the deployment template.
+* `plan`: **this is the default consumer**; emits a colorized textual representation of a deployment plan instantiated from the deployment template.
 Here the node templates are each used to create one or more nodes, with the appropriate relationships between them.
 Note that every time you run this consumer, you will get a different set of node IDs.

 ### Generator (extension)